 Bitcoin set the standard of what digital money could be, but, unfortunately lacks a few of the key characteristics of good money.
-MimbleWimble technology, released 7 years after Bitcoin, was created to solve these privacy and fungibility deficiencies while also providing better network scalability.
+Released seven years after Bitcoin, MimbleWimble technology was created to solve these privacy and fungibility deficiencies while also providing greater network scalability.

 In the 2018 paper titled Aggregate Cash System: A Cryptographic Investigation of Mimblewimble, Fuchsbauer, et. al. concluded, "In this paper, we provide a provable-security analysis for Mimblewimble.
 We give a precise syntax and formal security definitions for an abstraction of Mimblewimble that we call an aggregate cash system.
 We then formally prove the security of Mimblewimble in this definitional framework.
 Our results imply in particular that two natural instantiations (with Pedersen commitments and Schnorr or BLS signatures) are provably secure against inflation and coin theft under standard assumptions."

 The MWC development team seeks to innovate both technologically and economically in order to bring out all of the MimbleWimble protocol benefits.
 The MWC team has already created a fully functional GUI wallet, developed a method for secure offline cold storage of MWC, completed a MWC/BTC atomic swap on testnet and is investigating multi-sig transactions and Lightning Network.